amacdexp/JupyterHubKyma/README.md

 ## STEP 2 -Deploy JupypterHub and Service access point

 Manually update <strong> deployment_jupyterhub.yaml </strong> with
-> clientid / secret from Step 2
+* clientid / secret from Step 2
-> urls to domain specific XSUAA service
+* urls to domain specific XSUAA service
-> cluster info
+* cluster info

+NOTE:  Deployment may take ~10 minutes as includes a jupyter build step.
+If you have docker repository you can prepare an docker file / images containing the more time consuming steps.
+You would then refer to this image in the deployment yaml.